Grievances of the United States Declaration of Independence: Grievance 6

-The Assembly of New York refused to comply with the provisions of the Mutiny Act in 1766, so Parliament passed the New York Restraining Act 1767 which suspended the Assembly's legislative authority.
+The New York Restraining Act 1767 which suspended the Assembly's legislative authority.
 John Dickinson discusses the suspension of New York's assembly in Letters from a Farmer in Pennsylvania.

 The Assembly of Massachusetts was dissolved in July 1768, and was not permitted to meet again until the last Wednesday of May 1769; even then, they found a military guard surrounding their meeting location with cannons pointed directly at it.